-- In 2022, Spain received 34,360 million of gross productive investment, 14.4% more than in 2021.
-The fourth quarter of the year, as usual, saw the highest investment volume of the year (10,543 million).
-This, together with the revision of the figures of previous quarters, place the investment volume in 2022 as the second highest figure in the historical series, only behind the exceptional data of 2018. - Net productive investments also increased by 12.1%, up to 24,051 million, after a rebound in disinvestments.
-In 2022, more than 87% of foreign investments went to unlisted companies. - Although acquisitions remained at the high levels of previous years (12,430 million, 36% of the total), they lost prominence in 2022 in favor of expansions (investments from already established foreign companies, 16,895 million, 49%), which were double the levels of the preceding year.
-New investments (greenfield and brownfield) accounted for 15% of investment, below the average for the last five years.
+- In 2022, Spain received 34,425 million of gross productive investment, 15% more than in 2021.
+The fourth quarter of the year, as usual, saw the highest investment volume of the year.
+This, together with the revision of the figures of previous quarters, place the investment volume in 2022 as the second highest figure in the historical series, only behind the exceptional data of 2018. - Net productive investments also increased by 11.6%, up to 24,115 million.
+In 2022, more than 87% of foreign investments went to unlisted companies. - Although acquisitions remained at the high levels of previous years (12,446 million, 36% of the total), they lost prominence in 2022 in favor of expansions (investments from already established foreign companies, 16,927 million, 49%), which were double the levels of the preceding year.
+New investments (greenfield and brownfield) accounted for 15% of investment, below the average for the last five years. - Spain receives productive FDI flows mostly from other OECD countries (87% in the last

-- Spain receives productive FDI flows mostly from other OECD countries (87% in the last decade, 94% in 2022).
-Of these, Europe stands out as the main investor (59% in the last decade, a percentage that was maintained last year). - Four countries, the United States (€9,501M), the United Kingdom (€6,103M), Germany (€4,790M) and France (€3,421M), exceeded 2 billion euros in investment in 2022.
+- decade, 94% in 2022).
+Of these, Europe stands out as the main investor (59% in the last decade, a percentage that was maintained last year). - Four investor countries, the United States (€9,522M), the United Kingdom (€6,133M), Germany (€4,791M) and France (€3,420M), exceeded 2 billion euros in investment in 2022.
 Two other countries, Australia and the Netherlands, exceeded 1 billion in investments. - Investment flows in Spain go mainly to the Services sector (59% of the flows in the last decade), followed by Industry (28%), Construction (10%) and Primary Sector (2%).
-In 2022, Industry significantly increased its participation (40%) thanks to corporate operations, while Construction (2.5%) was surpassed by the Primary Sector (2.7%). - In 2022, investments in Manufacturing Industry, Information and Communications, Energy Supply and Sports Activities stood out.
-All of these sectors saw significant acquisition operations.
+In 2022, Industry significantly increased its participation (40%) thanks to corporate operations, while Construction (2.5%) was surpassed by the Primary Sector (2.7%). - In the first half of 2023, there was a notable decline in investment inflows, with a total of 11,996 million euros received in Spain.
+This figure falls below the average for the past five years. - During these first six months of 2023, acquisitions and other expansions have been prominent in the investment landscape, accounting for 47% and 40% of the activity, respectively.
+These operations have been particularly significant in sectors such as Crude Oil Extraction, Healthcare, and Telecommunications originating from companies in the United States, Australia, France, and Switzerland.